Les Sablons station: History

-The station opened in April 1937, when Line 1 of the Paris Metro was extended west from Porte Maillot to Pont de Neuilly under Neuilly's principal commercial thoroughfare, the Avenue de Neuilly (renamed Avenue Charles de Gaulle in 1971).
+The station opened on 29 April 1937, when Line 1 of the Paris Metro was extended west from Porte Maillot to Pont de Neuilly under Neuilly's principal commercial thoroughfare, the Avenue de Neuilly (renamed Avenue Charles de Gaulle in 1971).
 At the same time, the Avenue was significantly widened to serve as an arterial route for automobile traffic, and the project marked the end of the Fête de Neuilly, a summer street carnival held for over a century in what had become a well-heeled urban district.
 Initial planning in the early 1930s envisaged two stations between Porte Maillot and Pont de Neuilly, at Place du Marché and Rue St. Pierre, but Les Sablons was built instead.
 Work on the Line 1 extension was pressed to completion in time for the 1937 International Exposition.
 In the 1970s the station was remodeled in the style Andreu-Motte.
 In 2003, the corridors were remodeled as part of a system-wide program.
 In 2009, the platforms were fitted with platform screen doors in anticipation of the fully-automated operation of Line 1.

 Prior to its urbanization, much of the area immediately to the north of the Bois de Boulogne was known as the Plaine des Sablons, for its sterile soil and sand pits whose output was much used in the construction of Paris.
 In the 1780s, Louis XVI granted part of the Champs des Sablons, an area used for training by the King's Guards, to Antoine-Augustin Parmentier, who demonstrated the growing of potatoes, and promoted their acceptance in continental Europe as safe for human consumption.
 During the 19th century, this rural area gave way to suburban, then urban, development.
+To the east of the station is the Marché des Sablons and the neighborhood of Sablonville, originally platted in the 1830s for suburban villas.

 The Jardin d'Acclimatation opened in 1860 on 20 hectares in the northwest corner of the Bois de Boulogne, as a feature in the transformation of the Bois from public woodlands into an urban park.
 The Jardin was initially a zoo and botanical garden emphasizing species from tropical and sub-tropical regions.
 From 1877 to 1927 it also included an "ethnological garden", a human zoo featuring the physiques and cultures of non-European indigenous peoples.
 After 1910, there was increased focus on carnival rides and entertainments, following the example of Copenhagen's Tivoli Gardens.
 These, in turn, were displaced in the 1950s in favor of an area "for walks and outdoor activities of an instructional, sporting, and family nature", and in the 1960s and '70s the Jardin featured popular, rural, and traditional French culture.
 In recent years, amusements and wild animals have returned to what is now a family-oriented leisure park, focusing on children's activities.
 The original name has never changed.

+Passenger services

+Access

+The station has four entrances divided into five metro entrances decorated with Dervaux-style balustrades, established on the side medians of Avenue Charles-de-Gaulle: